 2. Special Meetings.

-At meetings of the members, members shall be entitled to voting rights as provided in Article I of these bylaws.
-Upon application for membership, it is the responsibility of each member to designate an elector empowered to cast votes for that member: only designated electors will be permitted to vote.
-In the event that a member wishes to change its designated elector, the original applicant for that member organization must deliver written notice to the Secretary of the TEI-C, identifying (with full contact information) both the original elector and the new elector, and stating that electoral rights should be transferred from the former to the latter.
-Such notice shall be given not less than fourteen (14) days before the date of the first meeting in which the member wishes its new elector to be entitled to vote.
-In the event that a member has not designated an elector at least fourteen (14) days before a meeting, the member's vote cannot be cast at that meeting.
+For Institutional Members, a named individual, specified at the time of taking up or renewing membership shall be designated the Elector.
+It is the responsibility of the Institutional Member to ensure that the Secretary of the Consortium is provided with a current contact address for its Elector.
+In the event that a member wishes to change its designated Elector, the original applicant for that Institutional Member must deliver written notice to the Secretary of the Consortium, identifying (with full contact information) both the original Elector and the new Elector, and stating that electoral rights should be transferred from the former to the latter.
+Such notice shall be given not less than fourteen (14) days before the date of the first Meeting in which the member wishes its new Elector to be entitled to vote.
+In the event that an Institutional Member has designated neither an Elector nor a Proxy at least fourteen (14) days before a Meeting, the Member's vote shall not be cast at that Meeting.

 4. Notice of Meetings.